Filet-O-Fish

-The Filet-O-Fish is a fish sandwich sold by the international fast food restaurant chain McDonald's.
+The Filet-O-Fish is a brand name of fish sandwich sold by the international fast food restaurant chain McDonald's.
 It was created in 1962 by Lou Groen, a McDonald's franchise owner in a predominantly Catholic neighborhood of Monfort Heights in Cincinnati, Ohio, in response to declining hamburger sales on Fridays due to the practice of abstaining from meat on that day.
-While the fish composition of the sandwich has changed throughout the years to cater to taste preferences and address supply limitations, the framework of its ingredients have remained constant; a fried breaded fish fillet, a steamed bun, tartar sauce and pasteurized American cheese.
+While the fish composition of the sandwich has changed throughout the years to cater to taste preferences and address supply limitations, the framework of its ingredients has remained constant; a fried breaded fish fillet, a steamed bun, tartar sauce, and pasteurized American cheese.

 History

-The sandwich was invented in 1962 by businessman Lou Groen, a McDonald's franchise owner in Cincinnati.
-His store at 5425 West North Bend Road was in a predominantly Catholic neighborhood, which led to falling hamburger sales on Fridays resulting from the practice of abstaining from meat on Fridays.
+The sandwich was invented in 1962 by businessman Lou Groen, a McDonald's franchise owner in Cincinnati, Ohio.
+His store at 5425 West North Bend Road was in a predominantly Catholic neighborhood, which led to falling hamburger sales on Fridays resulting from the practice of abstaining from meat on Fridays (until 1966, Catholics abstained from meat on Fridays year round).
 The product was named by Cye Landy of Cye Landy Advertising Agency, which was the advertising firm for that particular McDonald's franchise.

 The sandwich was the first non-hamburger menu item brought in by Ray Kroc, who purchased McDonald's in 1961.
 Kroc made a deal with Groen: they would sell two non-meat sandwiches on a Friday, Kroc's Hula Burger (grilled pineapple with cheese on a cold bun) and the Filet-O-Fish, and whichever sold the most would be added to the permanent menu.
 The Filet-O-Fish "won hands down" and was added to menus throughout 1963 until reaching nationwide status in 1965.

 In 1981, when an owner of a New Zealand fisheries company was dissatisfied with the pollock Filet-O-Fish he purchased at the Courtenay Place, Wellington restaurant, he said to the manager that he could make a better-tasting fish fillet.
 He was handed a box of fillets and told to come back with identical, better-tasting fillets.
 He substituted the pollock with red cod and after the manager was satisfied with the better-tasting red cod fillets, ended up in agreement to supply the Courtenay Place restaurant (and eventually several other New Zealand restaurants) with the red cod fillets.
 The similar-tasting hoki was substituted several years later, due to its competitive market value and its boneless fillets, and eventually was introduced widely in the early 1990s when global pollock stocks were facing low numbers.